CQCL/hugr/specification/hugr.md

     the existing edges are replaced.
 3. For each $\sigma\_\mathrm{out} \in \mu\_\textrm{out}$, insert a new edge going out of the new copy of the `SrcNode` of $\sigma\_\mathrm{out}$ according to the specification $\sigma\_\mathrm{out}$.
-    The predecessor node of the existing target port must be in $R$; the edge from it is removed.
+    The target port must have an existing edge whose source is in $R$; this edge is removed.
 4. For each $(n, t = T(n))$, append the copy of $n$ to the list of children of $t$ (adding a hierachy edge from $t$ to $n$).
 5. For each node $(n, b = B(n))$ and for each child $m$ of $b$, replace $m$ with